 We are grasping at straws trying to make sense of a confusing and out of control world.
 The truth is, in this world crap happens.
 Life is hard.
 People die.
 Relationships end.
 Our health deteriorates.
 And God is not up there causing these things to happen.

 I know I just painted a rather bleak picture.
 And while I do not believe everything happens for a reason, I do believe that God takes the mess of this world and gives it reason.
 I have seen it time and time again.
 God takes the worst of situations and turns it into something beautiful.
 God takes our mess and points us to the hope in Christ.

 Everything doesn’t happen for a divine reason.
 God isn’t causing everything to happen.
 However, he does give reason and hope in every situation.

 Here’s the bottom line of this article.
 Our beliefs need to be rooted in the Bible.
-Though they may sound good, these Christian sayings are not in the bible.
+These are 6 things the Bible doesn’t say.
+Though they may sound good, these are Christian sayings that are not in the Bible.
 They aren’t rooted in anything.
 They are hollow and empty.
 Instead, we should base our life on what God has said.